AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ## [CHAPTER 7] The Concurrency API

-### 📌 Item 35: Prefer task-based programming to threadbased
+### 📌 Item 35: Prefer task-based programming to thread-based